What to Eat for Weight Loss: Foods That Keep You Full

 Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

-Quick Answer: Build meals around protein + produce, then add fiber-rich carbs and healthy fats.
-Aim for about 25–40g protein per meal, keep added sugar modest, favor whole fruit over juice, and choose unsaturated fats most of the time.
+Quick Answer: Build meals around protein and vegetables or fruit, then add fiber-rich carbs and healthy fats.
+Aim for about 25–40 g of protein per meal, keep added sugar modest, favor whole fruit over juice, and choose unsaturated fats over saturated fats.
 The plate formula below makes this simple: half vegetables/fruit, quarter protein, quarter whole grains or starchy vegetables.

 New to calorie management?
 Start with our calorie-goal guide to find your target.
 For a deep dive into every weight-loss-friendly food, see our comprehensive 100 Best Foods for Weight Loss guide.